India's 'invisible' home garment workers exploited by fashion brands

 Besides being denied minimum wages, home-workers have virtually no avenue to seek redress for abusive or unfair conditions, the study said.

-It recommended that the entire garment supply chain be formalized to include contracts, decent wages, labour inspections, and systems in place to tackle exploitative practices.
+It recommended that the entire garment supply chain be formalized to include contracts, decent wages, labor inspections, and systems in place to tackle exploitative practices.

 For most like Sekar, working form home is the only way to earn an income but their role in the industry is missing from official data and rarely researched, campaigners said.

-Ajay Tewari, a senior official in the labour welfare division of India’s labour and employment ministry, said the exploitation of home-based garment workers was rampant.
+Ajay Tewari, a senior official in the labor welfare division of India’s labor and employment ministry, said the exploitation of home-based garment workers was rampant.

 The new plan to provide benefits and assistance to home-based workers would be completed by the end of 2019, he added.